-Parsley Health picks up $10 million to reimagine health care
+Parsley Health picks up $10 million to reimagine healthcare

 “According to the CDC, 70% of diseases in our country are chronic and lifestyle-driven,” said Parsley Health founder and CEO Dr. Robin Berzin.
 “And yet instead of addressing the root causes of health problems, medicine’s toolkit is limited to prescriptions and procedures, driving up costs while the average person gets sicker.
 The answer isn’t just another pill.”

-Parsley Health, an annual $150 membership service, reimagines what medicine can be.
-The company focuses on the cause of an illness rather than simply throwing bandaids at the problem.
+Parsley Health, an annual membership service ($150/month), reimagines what medicine can be.
+The company focuses on the cause of an illness rather than simply throwing Band-Aids at the problem.
 But in order to do this, your doctor needs far more than 19 minutes of your time each year.

 Today, Parsley announced the close of a $10 million Series A funding led by FirstMark Capital, with participation from Amplo, Trail Mix Ventures, Combine and The Chernin Group.
-Individual investors such as Dr. Mark Hyman, M.D., Director of the Cleveland Clinic Center for Functional Medicine; Nat Turner, CEO of Flatiron Health; Neil Parikh, Co-Founder of Casper; and Dave Gilboa, Co-Founder of Warby Parker also invested in the round.
+Individual investors such as Dr. Mark Hyman, M.D., director of the Cleveland Clinic Center for Functional Medicine; Nat Turner, CEO of Flatiron Health; Neil Parikh, co-founder of Casper; and Dave Gilboa, co-founder of Warby Parker, also invested in the round.

 As part of the financing, FirstMark Capital partner Catherine Ulrich will join the board.

-Note: Editor’s Note: An earlier version of this article incorrectly stated that Parsley Health costs $150/year.